AB-xdev/java-annotation-processing-code-execution/README.md

 This itself is not a problem but the following design aspects are:
 > Unless annotation processing is disabled with the `-proc:none` option, the compiler searches for any annotation processors that are available.
 The search path can be specified with the `-processorpath` option.
 If no path is specified, then the user class path is used.
 Processors are located by means of service provider-configuration files named `META-INF/services/javax.annotation.processing` ... <sup>[[Javac Documentation]](https://docs.oracle.com/en/java/javase/17/docs/specs/man/javac.html#annotation-processing)</sup>

-So if a malicous or manipulated library somehow ends up in your project, it can execute ANY code when compilation happens due to [Java's service-loading](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/ServiceLoader.html).
+So if a malicious or manipulated library somehow ends up in your project, it can execute ANY code when compilation happens due to [Java's service-loading](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/ServiceLoader.html).

 Everything that uses a Java Compiler (like `javac` or `ecj`) with the default options (IDEs like Eclipse/IntelliJ or the maven-compiler-plugin) is affected.

 ## Testing if your code is attackable

-1. Specifiy the code you want to run inside [CodeExecutionProcessor](./src/main/java/software/xdev/CodeExecutionProcessor.java)
+1. Specify the code you want to run inside [CodeExecutionProcessor](./src/main/java/software/xdev/CodeExecutionProcessor.java)
 2. Build the library by running `mvn clean install`
 3. Add the following dependency to your code:<br/>
 	⚠ If you use Eclipse: Make sure that "Build automatically" is disabled! (see below)